Dennis Haysbert: Commercials

-Since 2003, Haysbert has appeared as the official spokesman for the Allstate Insurance Company.
+Haysbert is one of two official spokesmen (along with Dean Winters) for the Allstate Insurance Company.
 His commercials typically end with one of the two Allstate Corporation official slogans, either "Are you in good hands?" or "That's Allstate's stand."
 However, his commercials have combined the two with "That's Allstate's stand.
 Are you in good hands?"
 He has also appeared in Spanish-language commercials with the line "Con Allstate, Estás En Buenas Manos."
 (With Allstate, you're in good hands.)
 In his role as spokesman for Allstate, Haysbert officiated the coin toss prior to the 2007 Sugar Bowl between LSU and Notre Dame.

 In 2008, Haysbert was featured in national television ads to raise public awareness about lending discrimination.
 The ads were commissioned by the U.S. Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity.
 In one of these ads, Haysbert warns consumers about lenders' targeting minorities for inferior loan products.

 For the 2006 college football season, Haysbert did voice work for ticket sales promotions for Brigham Young University.
 He did it as a favor to his younger brother Adam, who played wide receiver at BYU in the early 1980s.

 Haysbert also voices the Military Channel's commercials with their official slogan: "The Military Channel.
 Go Behind the Lines."